krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 ## Wednesday
 * name 1 - talk title
-* name 2 - talk title
+* Darcey -  What is the params hash?
 * Spencer - What is the difference between GET and POST?
 * Patrick - How can I use $LOAD\_PATH to avoid using require\_relative?
 * Christina - Introspection in Ruby
 * name 6 - talk title

 ## Thursday
-* Matt - How can I use git branches to make spiking easier?
+* name 1 - talk title
 * name 2 - talk title
 * name 3 - talk title
 * name 4 - talk title